nickbauman/langcompare/README.md

 # Compare Ruby, Python, Clojure and Java

-Compare Ruby to Python, Clojure and Java.
 I'm writing this primarily to help me get a better understanding of Ruby based on some of the languages I already know.

 ## How are varargs done?